Walter0807/me344/cluster_setup/cluster.md

     # wwsh file sync slurm.conf
     # systemctl restart slurmctld
     # wwsh ssh c* reboot

+# Bonus Exercise - earn up to 5% to apply towards your grade!

 You can earn a bonus of up to 5% to apply towards your grade by submitting a working fix for the above IPMI and Slurm issue in recipe.sh

+The fix can be via BASH modifications to the existing recipe.sh, or via patch file.